zamp/DayZMapper/README.md

 <b>Optional Stuff:</b>

 Create .htaccess file to password protect the website.
+See http://httpd.apache.org/docs/current/howto/htaccess.html

 If you want to use your own map graphic you need to specify certain values in the map.txt

 Here is an example map.txt with comments (Do not add comments in the map.txt otherwise it will not work!)
 <pre>
-map_chernarus.jpg // the map file that is loaded.
+maps/chernarus.jpg 	// the map file that is loaded.
-1234 // how wide the image is
+1234 				// how wide the image is in pixels
-4321 // how tall the image is
+4321 				// how tall the image is in pixels
-100 // X offset of the image.
-0 coordinate is 100 meters away from the left edge 30 // Y offset of the image.
-0 coordinate is 30 meters away from the bottom edge 1000 // map X scale. how many meters are on the map X axis 1000 // map Y scale. how many meters are on the map Y axis
+100 				// origo X offset in meters, origo means coordinates 0,0 30 					// origo Y offset in meters
+1000 				// map X size in meters, these can be found in the dayz database 1000 				// map Y size in meters
 </pre>

 If you have any questions ask zamp @ freenode/ircnet/quakenet/whatever just whois me.